 AUBG does not accept cash payments for tuition and fees.
-AUBG only accepts wire transfers and electronic payments by ePay and Flywire.
-Information on how to pay is available at www.aubg.edu/payments.
+AUBG only accepts wire transfers and card payments by ePay and Flywire.
+Information on how to pay is available at Payments-AUBG.
 The Accounting office can provide further information.

 AUBG shall administer and construe any matters not settled under this policy in accordance with the policies in the rest of this catalog.